armory/docs-cdaas/content/en/get-started/lambda/index.md

 </details>

 1. <a href="/get-started/lambda/files/just-sweet-potatoes.zip" download>Download the Lambda zip file</a>
-1. Upload the file to your `armory-demo-lambda-deploy` S3 bucket.
+1. Upload the file to each of your `armory-demo-lambda-deploy` S3 buckets.
 1. Make a note of each bucket's S3 path to the lambda function.
-They should be:
+The paths should be:

   * `s3://armory-demo-east-1/just-sweet-potatoes.zip`
   * `s3://armory-demo-east-2/just-sweet-potatoes.zip`